Spanfile/Singularity/event-horizon/README.md

 ### Sass

 During normal development you don't have to touch Sass, NPM and the Bootstrap source files.
 The `static/` directory already contains a pre-compiled and minified Bootstrap CSS file ready for deployment.
 If you wish to edit the Bootstrap customisations in `stylesheet/`, however, you'll need `npm` and a Sass compiler such as `ruby-sass`.
-Then in order to compile and minify the `custom.scss` file, install the Bootstrap dependency locally:
+Then in order to compile and minify the `custom.scss` file, install the Bootstrap and Bootswatch dependencies locally:

 ```
 npm i